DittrichLucas/contacts/README.md

       have to perform two database operations
 - [X] /\ same for remove
 - [X] Get rid of any cyclic imports from resolvers <-> services (dto)
-- [ ] Adicionar camada de repositórios
+- [ ] Adicionar camada de repositórios (?)
 - [X] Make migrations work (experiment: change from postgres to mysql)
 - [X] Configure Redis and use it for sessions
-- [ ] If you have time, implement support to class-validator
+- [x] If you have time, implement support to class-validator
-- [ ] If you have more time, implement class validator verifications as part of a TypeOrm subscriber
+- [x] If you have more time, implement class validator verifications as part of a TypeOrm subscriber
 - [ ] If you REALLY have a lot of free time, make this work with Express (REST)